 - Change to another nonimmigrant visa status if eligible, such as H-1B or visitor visa.
 For more advice about this option, please see the U.S. Citizenship and Immigration Services website at uscis.gov and contact an experienced immigration attorney.

-My visa status is expiring soon or has expired, flights are cancelled and my country closed its borders.
+My visa status is expiring soon or has expired, flights are canceled and my country closed its borders.
 What should I do?
-(10/23/2020)
+(10/23/20)